virgesmith/neworder/docs/overview.md

 ## Provision

-At at it heart, *neworder* simply provides a mechanism to iterate over a timeline, perform operations at all points on the timeline, plus extra operations at pre-specified points on the timeline, with the help of a library of statistical and data manipulation functions.
+At at it heart, *neworder* simply provides a mechanism to iterate over a timeline and perform user-specified operations at each point on the timeline, with the help of a library of statistical and data manipulation functions.

 This is provided by: